 - Benefit from the opportunities for interaction and cross disciplinary discussions with participants from other complementary meetings occurring simultaneously in the same venue including Scanning Probe Microscopy and BioImaging UK.

 - Links with more workshops and training events than were possible with a stand-alone EMAG, as well as opportunities for participants to contribute to the RMS International Scientific Imaging Competitions.

 When you register for the mmc2019 Congress, you can also add the EMAG Dinner to your booking.

-The Scottish Microscopy Group (SMG) & Microscopy Society of Ireland (MSI) are combining at mmc2019 to bring together sessions featuring research in life and material sciences.
+The Scottish Microscopy Society (SMG) & Microscopy Society of Ireland (MSI) are combining at mmc2019 to bring together sessions featuring research in life and material sciences.

 Invited talks by members of both societies will be complemented by short presentations selected from submitted abstracts.
 The MSI and SMG